In this post, I’m going to outline a training method for getting marathon ready in 3 months – and share my 3 month marathon training plan.

 Don’t wait until you’re beaten up before you start taking walking breaks – have a structure and take them early and often to become a sustainable runner!

-1. Focus on Running
+1. Focus on Running (With a Little Strength Training)

 Given you’re on an accelerated training schedule, anything that’s not running should be considered optional, and potentially discarded because it eats into your running time.
+The only exception I’d recommend is some strength training if you can fit it in.

 Follow my 12 week training plan, included below, with 3 runs through the week and a long, slow one at weekends.

-2. Pace Is Not So Important
+2. Pace Is Not Important

 With only 12 weeks to prepare, you don’t have the time to build up the stamina required to complete the marathon at a competitive, sustained pace.